russelltg/weatherstation/lessons/lesson6.md

 Under `wlan0`, which is the name of the wireless chip on the raspberry pi, look for a line starting with `inet`.
 The numbers, up to the slash, is the
 IP address of the raspberry PI.
 In the example output above, the ip is `192.168.1.127`.
 An IP address is like a regular address but for computers--it allows computers to send messages to each other remotely.

-On another computer connected to the same network, open a web browser and go to `http://<IP ADDRESS>`, replaceing `<IP ADDRESS>` with your actual IP address.
+On another computer connected to the same network, open a web browser and go to `http://<IP ADDRESS>`, replacing `<IP ADDRESS>` with your actual IP address.
 You should be able to see the web server.